daasrattale/jammify/README.md

 # Jammify

-This is a combination of my interest in react, Spotify API and my boredom.
+This is a combination of my interest in react, Spotify API and my boredom :))

-This is app can be used to compose new Spotify playlist on the user's account.
+This app can be used to compose new Spotify playlist on the user's account.

 ## Teckstack used
  - ReactJS (with typescript).